cab-1729/Pandoc-Themes/CONTRIBUTING.md

 + [woff2ttf](https://archlinux.org/packages/extra/x86_64/woff2/) -  for converting woff2 to ttf, for arch based distros
 + [woff2otf.py](https://github.com/hanikesn/woff2otf) -  for converting woff to otf
 + [File from old, deprecated project](https://github.com/cab-1729/SchoolStuff/blob/main/School%20material/Program.cs) - a file using for testing syntax highlighting
++ svg images are converted to tikz using [this inkscape extension](https://github.com/xyz2tex/svg2tikz) and then modified accordingly
 + 1px is taken to be 0.010416667inches
 + Default color for checkbox background is #0075ff, border is #a8a8a8.
 + Command used for testing and compiling : ```pandoc --verbose --pdf-engine=xelatex --template={}.tex -f markdown+inline_code_attributes+implicit_header_references+footnotes+definition_lists -t pdf Github\ Markdown.md | zathura -```